Skip to main content

 Use bacteriostatic water when:

-• You will draw from the vial over multiple days
+• The vial will be accessed over multiple days

-• You are following a protocol that spans days or weeks (which is nearly all peptide protocols)
+• The protocol spans days or weeks, which is nearly all peptide protocols

 This covers the vast majority of peptide use cases.
-Peptides like BPC-157 (dosed 2x daily for weeks), semaglutide (dosed weekly), and CJC-1295/Ipamorelin (dosed daily) all require BAC water because you return to the same vial repeatedly.
+Peptides such as BPC-157 (dosed 2x daily for weeks), semaglutide (dosed weekly), and CJC-1295/Ipamorelin (dosed daily) all require BAC water because the same vial is accessed repeatedly.

 Use sterile water when:

-• You will use the entire reconstituted vial in a single session
+• The entire reconstituted vial will be used in a single session

 • The peptide manufacturer specifically requires it